The Three Investigators: Original editions

-The original series was published from 1964 to 1987 and comprised 43 finished books, one unfinished story (The Mystery of the Ghost Train) and four Find Your Fate books.
+The original series was published from 1964 to 1987 and had 43 finished books, one unfinished story (The Mystery of the Ghost Train) and four Find Your Fate books.
 Between 1989 and 1990 Random House published the Three Investigators Crimebusters series.

 Books number 1 to 9 and 11 were written by the creator, Robert Arthur, who also specified ideas for a few of the other stories.
 Arthur had been an editor for several book collections attributed to Alfred Hitchcock.
 The other authors were William Arden (Dennis Lynds), Nick West (Kin Platt), Mary Virginia Carey and Marc Brandel (born Marcus Beresford).
 All of the authors wrote their own introductions and epilogues, which were dictated purportedly by Hitchcock and later in the series a fictional writer, Hector Sebastian, who supposedly recorded the adventures of the Three Investigators from their words.
 The illustrators in the series began with Harry Kane and Ed Vebell and include Jack Hearne, Herb Mott, Stephen Marchesi, Robert Adragna and William A. ("Bill") Dodge.

 For the original series, the specific ages of the investigators were never revealed, but contextual information indicates that they were likely 13 or 14 years old.
 They were not old enough to drive a car legally, but were said to be just a few years younger than their nemesis Skinny Norris, who had a driver's license from a state where the required age for a license was younger.
 On one occasion, it was mentioned that Pete was part of the high-school wrestling team.
 In the later Crimebusters series, it was stated once that the Three Investigators team was initiated when the boys were 13.

 The investigators were typically introduced to a mystery by a client or by finding something unusual accidentally in the junkyard of Jupiter's Uncle Titus Jones and Aunt Mathilda, who had a salvage business.
 The boys encountered baffling, sometimes misleading, clues and danger before finally solving the mystery.
 The series had one major theme: however strange, mystical, or even supernatural a particular phenomenon may seem at first, it is capable of being traced to human agency with the determined application of reason and logic.
 This theme was compromised on four occasions by Carey: in The Mystery of Monster Mountain, the boys encounter Bigfoot; in The Invisible Dog, she canonizes astral projection and dangles the possibility of a "phantom priest"; in The Mystery of the Scar-Faced Beggar, a woman has genuine prophetic dreams; and in the final book of the original run, The Mystery of the Cranky Collector, a young woman's ghost returns to haunt her former employer's mansion.